 21:219:329 Statistics and Machine Learning (3 credits)

 21:219:400 Deconstructing Machine Learning Bias (3 credits)

 21:219:420 Agile iOS Design and Development (3 credits)

 *More electives will be added as they become available.

-New Course Teaches Undergraduates to Create iPhone and iPad Apps in Swift
+In The News: Teaching Students to Create iPhone and iPad Apps in Swift